Shangrao Jiangxi, China Travel Guide

 Plan your itinerary with these considerations in mind.

-Check specific attraction accessibility beforehand.
+Check specific accessibility of attractions beforehand.

 Embrace the local pace by exploring Shangrao by foot or by bike.